Butthole Surfers: Recent years (2000–present)

-Name
+Prior band names

-The band did not begin as Butthole Surfers, although they did have a song of that title, possibly an early version of 1984's "Butthole Surfer".
-This changed at their first paid concert, when an announcer forgot what the band was called and used the song title for the group's name.
-They decided to keep the moniker, and have largely been billed as such ever since.
-Prior to that, Butthole Surfers performed under a different name at every live show.
-Early aliases included The Dick Clark Five, Nine cm Worm Makes Own Food, The Vodka Family Winstons, Ashtray Babyheads, Ed Asner Is Gay, Fred Astaire's Asshole, The Right to Eat Fred Astaire's Asshole, The Inalienable Right to Eat Fred Astaire's Asshole, Zipgun, and many others.
+The band went through several names before settling on Butthole Surfers, after a master of ceremonies at their first paid show did not recall the name they were using at the time, and instead used their first song in the setlist, "Butthole Surfer" from Psychic...
+Powerless...
+Another Man's Sac, as an impromptu name.
+They decided to keep the moniker and have been billed as such ever since.
+Prior to this, they deliberately performed under a different name for every live performance; their aliases according to Haynes included the Dick Clark Five (a pun on the Dave Clark Five), Nine cm Worm Makes Own Food, the Vodka Family Winstons, the Ashtray Babyheads, Ed Asner Is Gay, Fred Astaire's Asshole (also varied as the Right to Eat Fred Astaire's Asshole, or the Inalienable Right to Eat Fred Astaire's Asshole), and Zipgun.

-The name has long been a source of trouble for the band.
-Many clubs, newspapers, radio, and TV stations refuse to print or mention their full name, and instead opt to use "B.H.
-Surfers" or other abbreviations.
-In a 1996 Rolling Stone interview, when asked if he could go back and choose a more culturally acceptable name for the band, Haynes replied, "I would name the band: I'm Going to Shit in Your Mother's Vagina."
+The band name Butthole Surfers was controversial in the course of their career, with clubs, newspapers, radio, and TV stations refusing to print or mention their full name in the 1980s and 1990s.
+Variations were instead abbreviations such as "B.H.
+Surfers".
+In a 1996 Rolling Stone interview, when asked if he could go back and choose a more appropriate name for the band, Haynes replied in retaliatory jest that he "would name the band: I'm Going to Shit in Your Mother's Vagina."